 Work: we all need it, but given the chance, how many of us would willingly work if we didn’t need to?
 Our work is the place where we often spend one third of our day, so how we feel about it can have a serious impact on our overall psychological well-being.
 But as we'll see, unhappiness at work is actually very common.
 So, how we can change that?

 Studies confirm that being unhappy at work over a period of time is linked to feelings of hopelessness, depression, anxiety, stress, and sleep problems, as well as higher chances of developing high blood pressure, heart disease, and digestive issues – so finding happiness at work is a serious matter.

-But sometimes we have to accept jobs we’d rather not be doing – the famous “but it pays the bills” – and truth be told, few people would describe their work environment as being a truly happy workplace.
-Indeed, being dissatisfied has become so common that finding happiness at work is seen as some sort of luxury.
-In the US, nearly half of the workforce claims to be unhappy at work, and the figure is almost identical in the UK, suggesting a happy workplace is uncommon.
+Indeed, being dissatisfied and unhappy at work has become so common that finding joy in the workplace is almost seen as some sort of luxury.
+In fact, in the US, nearly half of the workforce claims to be unhappy at work, and the figure is almost identical in the UK, suggesting a happy workplace is uncommon.

 But what if achieving happiness at work was more than wishful thinking?
 If you find the going-back-to-work Monday Blues tends to extend over your entire working week, then read on for our six steps to achieving real happiness at work.

 Purpose is one of the most important factors when it comes to finding happiness at work.
-Indeed, purpose or meaning ranks high when it comes to achieving a happy life, so it’s not surprising that the same applies to finding real happiness at work too.
+Indeed, purpose or meaning ranks high when it comes to achieving a happy life in general, therefore it’s not surprising that the same applies to finding real happiness at work too.

-In fact, a feeling of purpose has been linked to higher motivation, commitment, and productivity, all of which are positive emotional states that can contribute to happiness and by extension, to a happy workplace.
+In fact, a feeling of purpose has been linked to higher motivation, commitment, and productivity, all of which are positive emotional states that can contribute to happiness and, by extension, stop you being unhappy in your workplace.

-Purpose in jobs, such as nursing, can lead to happiness at work
+Purpose in careers, such as nursing, can relieve work unhappiness